amygdala/gcp_blog/_posts/2021-02-26-kfp_tfdv_event_triggered.md

 We’ll define and deploy a [Cloud Functions (GCF)][25] function that launches a run of this pipeline when new training data becomes available, as triggered by the creation or modification of a file in a ‘trigger’ bucket on GCS.

 In most cases, you don’t want to launch a new pipeline run for every new file added to a dataset— since typically, the dataset will be comprised of a collection of files, to which you will add/update multiple files in a batch.
-So, you don’t want the ‘trigger bucket’ to be the dataset bucket (if the data lives on GCS)— that will trigger unwanted pipeline runs.
+So, you don’t want the ‘trigger bucket’ to be the dataset bucket (if the data lives on GCS)— as that will trigger unwanted pipeline runs.
 Instead, we’ll trigger a pipeline run after the upload of a _batch_ of new data has completed.

-To do this, we’ll use an approach where the the 'trigger' bucket is different from the bucket used to store dataset files.
+To do this, we’ll use an approach where the 'trigger' bucket is different from the bucket used to store dataset files.
 ‘Trigger files’ uploaded to that bucket are expected to contain the path of the updated dataset as well as the path to the data stats file generated for the last model trained.
 A trigger file is uploaded once the new data upload has completed, and that upload triggers a run of the GCF function, which in turn reads info on the new data path from the trigger file and launches the pipeline job.

 #### Define the GCF function